mosarhat/mosarhat/README.md

 - [**Vanilla JS Practice**](https://github.com/mosarhat/vanilla-js-practice): I believe understanding Vanilla JavaScript is crucial for building a strong foundation, especially for frameworks like React, Svelte, or Angular.
 I've used React before, but I want to master the finer details of what precedes it.
 The repository mainly covers the DOM, and Events.
 - [**LeetCode Grind**](https://github.com/mosarhat/leetcode-grind): I'm solving LeetCode problems to improve my problem-solving skills and prepare for technical interviews.
 While I'm still exploring, I'm committed to consistently improving.

-### What I Plan On Working On
+### What I'm Working On Right Now

 - To finish a Discord Bot that takes both DeepSeek API, and OpenAI API and uses it with my personal server.
 - Fix ReceiptPal.
 Add some more pages to make the Login/Logout more functional and smooth.
-- Discord Bot: TBD.
+- CISC332 Website using PHP and MySQL.

+### What I Plan On Working On

+- A Discord bot that blasts a server when inactivity has been hit every 5 days.
 - A Vanilla JS website that will be converted to React.
-- CISC332 Website using PHP and MySQL.
 - A personal website, with a blog, and portfolio showcase, using React.
 This is for me to write about more advanced topics I've learned in the future regarding HTML, CSS, and JavaScript.
 - A Bash script that allows me to initialize a repository within a command, followed by the repo-name.
 - Pomodoro Website Using Vanilla JS.
 I want to keep this code as light-weight as possible.